amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-9-for-loops.md

 - **Initialization statement**: Executed once at the beginning of the loop, this statement typically initializes a variable used in the loop condition and termination.
 - **Condition**: A logical expression evaluated before each iteration.
 If the condition is true, the loop continues; otherwise, it stops.
 This works similarly to the condition in a while loop.
-- **Final expression**: Executed at the end of each iteration, this statement usually updates the variable initialized in the first part.
+- **Increment/Decrement expression**: Executed at the end of each iteration, this statement usually updates the variable initialized in the first part.

 **Example**: Count up from 1 to 10 with a for loop